Leg is the part of the lower limb between knee and ankle. The osseous framework of the leg is composed of two bones –tibia and fibula.

 - Appears during the first year

 - Forms the medial malleolus by the 7th year

 - Fuses with the shaft by 15-17 years.

-Sometimes, separate secondary centres may appear for the tibial tuberosity and the medial malleolus.
+Sometimes, separate secondary centers may appear for the tibial tuberosity and the medial malleolus.

 - The upper end is much larger than the lower end.

-- The medial malleolus is on medial side.
+- The medial malleolus is on the medial side.

 For a quick revision, here is a video

 Subscribe to our Newsletter and get latest publications on Musculoskeletal Health your email inbox.